johnjenkins/adg-components/README.md

 See <playwright.config.ts> for further configuration.

+You can also run Playwright tests from within VSCode with the [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) extension.

 ### Debugging

 - To debug the component's internals, simply add a `debugger` statement in a `*.tsx` file.
 This will trigger the debugging environment in your browser.